 Vaila Morrison is an architect focused on sustainable and inclusive design as well as a mother to a child with an ultra-rare genetic disorder.
-Morrison’s daughter, Eilidh, was diagnosed with a rare neurodevelopmental disorder known as KAT6A syndrome at the age of six after partaking in the Deciphering Developmental Delay (DDD) study.
+Vaila’s daughter, Eilidh, was diagnosed with a rare neurodevelopmental disorder known as KAT6A syndrome at the age of six after partaking in the Deciphering Developmental Delay (DDD) study.

 Please note the transcript has been edited for brevity and clarity.